 5. Study something you love!

 on any day you have free time, use that time to quickly clean your room, i don’t just mean stuffing your closet, but take a quick 30 min each day to clean a certain section of the room!
 Also, use your time wisely, don’t just go out and party with friends or eat out, instead just stay home and cook yourself, it much more healthier plus its cheaper and can be quicker.
-You can use that time to clean or do your hw!posted over 2 years ago
+You can use that time to clean or do your hw!posted almost 4 years ago